GammaGames/e-threader/README.md

 2. Create empty sqlite file with `touch db.sqlite`
 3. Start with `docker-compose up --build` (will take a WHILE to build, especially on a raspi)
 4. React to "🙋" message in discord server
-5. Set up account
+5. Bot will DM you, confirm sign-up and set email
-6. DM bot to send books to kindle
+7. DM bot links to send books to kindle

 ### Commands